gavindi/ProductHandel/README.md

 - Price
 - "Buy Now" button linking to the product page

-On the product page itself, customers see a purchase form with name and email fields, followed by a "Complete Purchase" button that initiates the PayPal payment flow.
+On the product page itself, customers see a purchase form with first name, last name, and email fields, followed by a "Complete Purchase" button that initiates the PayPal payment flow.

+### Invoice Page

+After a successful payment, buyers are redirected to a secure invoice page (`/invoice/{token}`) that displays:
+- Order details (product name, amount, transaction ID, purchase date)
+- Buyer information
+- License key (if enabled for the product)
+- Download link (if configured for the product)
+- Generated password (if user account creation and "Show Password on Invoice" are enabled)

+Invoice access tokens expire after 48 hours.
+The page uses AJAX polling to handle asynchronous PayPal IPN timing and includes print-friendly styling.

 ### Product Orders

 View all orders at **Product Orders** in the WordPress admin menu.
 Each order shows:
 - Order ID
 - Product name
-- Buyer name and email
+- Buyer first name, last name, and email
 - Amount and currency
 - Status (pending, completed, failed, refunded)
 - Transaction ID
+- Invoice link
 - Date

+Admins can also:
+- **Edit** buyer first name, last name, and email via an inline modal
+- **Resend Invoice** email for completed orders
+- **Delete** orders when test mode is enabled

 ## PayPal Setup